This article, which is long by necessity, explains how to harness Newcreate at work and in your everyday life.

 Will you need a team coach or someone to facilitate critical meetings?

-Non-professionals should note that create-the-new projects call for three kinds of work: creating alone, creating together and helping others create, in a role such as facilitator, coach, thinking partner or project team leader.
+Non-professionals should note that Now-to-New projects call for three kinds of work: creating alone, creating together and helping others create, in a role such as facilitator, coach, thinking partner or project team leader.
 I developed this website, and Newcreate itself, without assistance, but I will need to form a core team and perhaps even an extended team later this year when it’s time to carry out uptake work and start to realise the value generation potential of Newcreate.

 For professional and non-professional creators of the new, I recommend the book You don’t have to do it alone.